Blog, Booze Recipes, Fermentation Recipes, Homebrew Recipes, Recipe Box

 1 inch strip of dried orange peel (fresh zest will work, too)

-I used a large stockpot and heated just under 1 gallon of water to boil.
-I threw in the allspice berry, clove, and orange peel while it got going.
+Grab a large stockpot and heat just under 1 gallon of water to boiling.
+Throw in the allspice berry, clove, and orange peel while it gets boiling really high.

-While the water was heating, I sanitized a bucket with a bleach and water mix, and rinsed well.
-I then added the berries to the bucket along with a splash of lemon juice.
+While the water is heating, sanitize a brewing bucket with a bleach and water mix, and rinse it well.
+Add the berries to the bucket along with a splash of lemon juice.
 Use a potato masher or similar tool to mash the berries up and release their juices.

 Once the water is kicking at a steady boil, turn off the stove and remove the stockpot from heat.
-Let it cool for just a minute, and then add the honey, stirring to blend.
-If it is unfiltered honey, you may get a foam on the surface, which can be removed if you wish.
+Let it cool for just a minute, and then add the honey, stirring it well to blend.
+If it is unfiltered, raw honey, you may get a foam on the surface, which can be removed if you wish.

-I poured the hot honey water (also called the must) over the berries and gave a good couple of stirs.
+Pour the hot honey water (also called the must) over the berries and give it a good couple of stirs.
 If your brewing bucket has a lid with an airlock, use that.
-Otherwise, you can cover the bucket with a towel and tie it down to allow the must to cool and to keep flies and ants out.
+Otherwise, you can cover the bucket with a towel and tie it down to allow the must to cool and to keep curious flies and ants out of your delicious brew!

 Allow the must to cool overnight, and in the morning add your yeast of choice to the room temperature bucket.
 I used a sweet mead yeast…it was beautiful, gave a little bit of a bubble, and then settled down as I stirred everything together.
 Recover the bucket and tied it down again, and let the mixture do its magic in the bucket for a couple of days.

 One Week Later…